codyaverett/acre-trader-challenge/docs/project_creation.md

 # Set current working directory to the new directory
 cd acre-trader-challenge

-# Set up an isolated pip environment with django 4.1.1 specifically
+# Set up an isolated pip environment with django and djangorestframework
 pipenv install django==4.1.1
+pipenv install djangorestframework==3.14.0

 # Start using the pipenv context
 pipenv shell